 - Alternatives to adoption

-Adoption is not the only option you can consider for your baby or child, there is support available and also temporary or long-term foster care.
+Adoption is not the only option you can consider for your baby or child, there is support available and other options.

 - Will I still be able to have contact with my child?

 Birth parents often have a desire to continue being part of their child's life after adoption.
 This can be achieved through open adoption.

 Information about signing the consent form for adoption, what to do if you change your mind, your child's name before and after adoption, what personal information you can give to your child, and your say in who the adoptive parents are.

 Your child can be adopted if they are in out-of-home care.
 Read more about the process, consent and court requirements, including how to stop an adoption order.

 - What happens when an adoption order is made